 The Software for mapping data usually transforms information between systems in an efficient way.
 Data mapping software can transform any field data into specific lengths, data types, or formats that the receiver system needs.
 Data mapping also drops the redundant or irrelevant data fields and combine the elements into a new field.
-The data mapping tools completely erase the need of manual data transformation.
+The data mapping tools completely erase the need for manual data transformation.

 Softwares used for data mapping purpose

-There are many data mapping software exists on the internet which are available as free and paid version.
+There are many data mapping software exists on the internet which is available as free and paid version.
 Some of the software handles simple tasks while others handle highly complicated tasks.
 In fact for every task, complicated or simple there is a mapping tool.
 However here are some of the popular data mapping software names that you can use:

 - Adeptia: Adeptia Integration Suite or AIS is an enterprise level solution.
 It deals with the cloud and on-premise integration.
-Also it includes B2B Integration, Application Integration, Business Process Management, and Data Integration and so on.
+Also, it includes B2B Integration, Application Integration, Business Process Management, and Data Integration and so on.